See what's possible with real-time 3D

 The value of extending real-time 3D across the business

 Real-time 3D addresses challenges across the entire lifecycle, ensuring products are better designed, engineered, manufactured, sold, and serviced.
-The study by Forrester Consulting found that:
+A study by Forrester Consulting commissioned on behalf of Unity found that:

 Most adopters are already using real-time 3D across multiple touchpoints in the business … [They] find that the more places … they implement real-time 3D, the more seamlessly these processes are integrated as it provides a more interactive medium for collaboration and communication.